Alee14/DLAP/README.md

 play - Resumes music.
-play (int) - Input a number for the selection for the audio file. pause - Pauses music. skip - Skips the audio track. reshuffle - Reshuffles the playlist leave - Leaves voice chat. shutdown - Powers off the bot.
+play (int) - Input a number for the selection for the audio file. pause - Pauses music. next - Goes to next track. reshuffle - Reshuffles the playlist leave - Leaves voice chat. shutdown - Powers off the bot.